ansonScroggins/Ephemeroi/THEORY.md

 Then
 **expected descent time is polynomial with high probability.**

-This is the closest thing you've written to a "complexity result."
+This is the closest thing to a "complexity result."

-It's not a P=NP claim.
 It's a typical-case convergence theorem.

 This is exactly how physics‑inspired algorithms justify themselves.